Limiting beliefs at work: 10 examples to overcome now

 The important thing is to persevere through the limiting belief and not let it hinder you.
 Among the many qualities of a leader, not giving up on yourself or others is one of the most important.

-Though it can be easy to feel down when going through a cycle of negativity, push limiting thoughts away by taking a moment to yourself.
+Though it can be easy to feel down when going through a cycle of negativity, push limiting thoughts away by taking a moment for yourself.
 Sometimes all you need is a breath of fresh air to set yourself on a more positive path.

 Believe in yourself and your team